 Enable Windows Super Administrator Account

 To enable, activate or turn on this Super Administrator account, type CMD in the search box.
-CMD will appear at top.
-Right click on it to ‘Run as administrator’.
+CMD will appear at the top.
+Right-click on it to ‘Run as administrator’.

 To enable this account, type this command & hit Enter: